MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

       Dism /online /Disable-Feature /FeatureName:"WindowsMediaPlayer"
       ```

-1. You'll see that the feature is removed but when you restart the device, the feature is back.
-This is because the Unified Write Filter is enabled and the changes are discarded when the device is rebooted.
+1. You can see that the feature is removed but when you restart the device, the feature is back.

 1. Restart the reference device